Quick answer

-Tally users need BI because Tally's native reports are static, text-based, and limited to single-period views.
-BI tools add visual dashboards, multi-period trend analysis, cross-company consolidation, automated alerts, natural language queries, and mobile access — turning Tally data into actionable business intelligence instead of just compliance reports.
+Tally's native reports are static, text-based, and limited to single-period views — inadequate for strategic decisions.
+BI tools like FireAI add visual dashboards, multi-period trend analysis, cross-company consolidation, automated alerts, and natural language queries on top of Tally data — with one-click setup and zero coding required.

 Tally users need business intelligence because Tally's native reports, while accurate for accounting, were never designed for analytical decision-making.
 They're static, text-heavy, single-period views that require manual effort to extract any strategic insight.
 BI fills the gap between what Tally captures and what business leaders need to see.